hounsounon-anselme/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ```
    you could observe that this program is accessing the environment variables like PATH, HOSTNAME, HOME, LANG, et al. Using the strncmp function in C language, it is comparing the first 20 characters with jennieandjayloveasm=.
 It is searching the environment variable for a name with jennieandjayloveasm.

--Let us give this program what it is looking for by creating a variable with that name with any value of choice.
+- Let us give this program what it is looking for by creating a variable with that name with any value of choice.

   ```bash
 export jennieandjayloveasm=okans
 ```
--Now, let us re-run the ltrace on the file
+- Now, let us re-run the ltrace on the file
  ```bash
 ltrace ./crackme2
 ```